During your search for a wedding photographer, you’ve probably seen that a lot of us like to work in pairs, either with

 Do you need a Second Shooter?

 This really depends on how much variety you want from your wedding photography.
 How much emphasis do you want on natural images and details?
-Do you want equal coverage in the morning for the groom as well as the bride?
+Do you want equal coverage in the morning for both of you?
 We can’t be in two places at once, but with a Second Shooter you’re one step closer.
 Weddings with lots of guests, with fewer daylight hours or unusual logistics can benefit enormously from having a Second Shooter on board.

 What parts of the day will a Second Shooter cover?

 A Second Shooter will generally capture all the things your main photographer won’t be able to cover on their own, giving you a more detailed level of coverage.
 For example they may cover the groom and groomsmen at the pub while the main photographer is still with the bride, alternate angles of your ceremony and all those natural moments which happen while we’re away taking your family photos and couple shots.

 More: Morning Preps

 More: Guest Arrivals

 Unless you’re getting ready in the same place you’re having your ceremony, a wedding photographer usually arrives just a few minutes before the bride walks down the aisle.
 This means there’s rarely any time for shots of guests arriving when they’re working solo.
 This is where having a Second Shooter can be really handy as they can capture lots of great guest shots in a very short space of time.

 More: Ceremony Shots